Skip to main content

 Before it became Solano Town Center, it was simply Solano Mall, and it opened its doors on March 19, 1981, bringing a fresh wave of suburban retail to Fairfield, California.
 Anchored initially by JCPenney, Mervyn’s, the mall soon grew to include Sears, Emporium-Capwell (March 1983) and Macy's (August 1985).
 Solano mall was the region’s go-to shopping hub and, for many, a weekend tradition.

-Take a look at this early postcard from around the time of opening.
-It proudly displays the mall’s unique architectural features—particularly its triangular ceiling lights, styled in warm orange and burnt sienna hues.
-According to the postcard, Solano Mall was built to serve "an approximate population of 90,000," a detail that feels straight from a developer’s pitch deck.
-But don’t be fooled: those bright triangles in the ceiling weren’t skylights—just artificial lighting mimicking the effect.
-Thankfully, they were flanked by real skylights, so figuring out when the sun was setting was still possible.
+This postcard from around the time of opening proudly displays the mall’s unique architectural features—particularly its triangular ceiling lights, styled in warm orange and burnt sienna hues.
+According to the postcard, Solano Mall was built to serve "an approximate population of 90,000,"

 2011 renovations and food court refresh

 By 2011, the mall was entering its 30s—and Westfield had given it some serious TLC.
-A brand-new food court opened near JC Penney on the upper level, modern sky bridges were installed, and the floors were refreshed again.
-With over 169 retailers, Solano Mall finally looked and felt comparable to other Westfield properties in the region.
+A brand-new food court opened near JCPenney on the upper level, modern sky bridges were installed, and the floors were refreshed again.

 Exterior view of JCPenney at Solano Mall in Fairfield, CA, after Westfield updates.

-The long-standing JC Penney store at Solano Mall, part of the original anchor lineup since 1981.
+The long-standing JCPenney store at Solano Town Center, part of the original anchor lineup, but had been operating since 1977.

 View of Solano Mall skylights after Westfield remodel, showing white triangular light panels and a brighter, modernized ceiling design.